 To recognize unknown objects from a few examples, we introduce Open-Set Likelihood Optimization, published at CVPR 2023 in association with the MICS and LIVIA laboratories.

 Open-Set Recognition: know when you don’t

-Imagine a scenario where a biologist wants to identify a new species of bacteria.
-They may have a dataset of known bacteria to train a classification model, but what happens when a new species of bacteria is discovered?
-Traditional classification models would be unable to identify this new species, as it has not been seen before.
-Instead, they would falsely classify it as the closest closed-set class, i.e. the closest known species.
+Imagine a scenario where a DIY store wants to allow its customers to upload pictures of their tools, in order to provide them with the tool's notice.
+They may have a dataset of known tools to train a classification model, but what happens when the user tries to upload a tool that is not in the store's catalog?
+Traditional classification models would be unable to identify this new tool, as it has not been seen before.
+Instead, they would falsely classify it as the closest closed-set class, i.e. the closest known tool.

-Of course, knowing that the bacteria above seems to be closer to a Lactobacillus Casei than it is to a Lactobacillus Reuteri is of absolutely no use to our biologist.
-They want to know that this bacteria isn’t any of the known lactobacilli.
+Of course, knowing that the lawn mower above seems to be closer to the orange one than it is to the grey one is of absolutely no use to our customer.
+They want to know that this lawn mower isn’t any of those available in the catalog.
 This motivates the need for a new paradigm.

 Open-Set Recognition (OSR) is the subfield of computer vision that focuses on recognizing and classifying objects that we haven’t seen before.
 OSR allows for the possibility of identifying the unknown species as being different from the known ones, rather than simply misclassifying them.

 In the last years, several works have addressed the Open-Set Recognition problem in the large-scale setting by augmenting the SoftMax activation to account for the possibility of unseen classes, generating artificial outliers improving closed-set accuracy, or using placeholders to anticipate novel classes’ distributions with adaptive decision boundaries (references can be found in our paper).
 All these methods involve the training of a specific deep neural network.
 They have shown great performances in the large-scale setting, i.e. when we have many available examples for the closed-set classes as well as many examples of open-set instances.